How To Build a WordPress Website – Everything Beginners Need To Know

 Step 4.
 Customize your website

-By now, your themes and plugins have been installed and you’re ready to start customizing!
-If you’re using the Kadence or Astra theme, you can go into the customizer settings and update the typography, colors, page layouts, site identity, header and footer and so much more.
+Your themes and plugins have been installed, and you’re ready to start customizing!
+Suppose you’re using the Kadence or Astra theme.
+In that case, you can go into the customizer settings and update the typography, colors, page layouts, site identity, header and footer, and so much more.

 If you feel overwhelmed by all of the customization settings, I can help!